 Make Music New York – Citywide

-Celebrate the first day of spring by hearing (or making) beautiful music.
+Celebrate the first day of summer by hearing (or making) beautiful music.
 From morning to night, hundreds of no-cost concerts take place in public spaces like parks and plazas throughout the five boroughs.
 Every genre is represented, even kids' bands, and some events encourage you to join in.
 You can check the schedule of performances on the website, or just wander the city with your ears open.
 If you enjoy it, take note: The smaller Make Music Winter takes place every December 21.
+FREE

 SummerStage Family Days – Citywide